eHarmony/aloha/src/site/markdown/model_formats.md

 #### (VW) vw

 The `vw` Object has two main components.
 The first component is a representation of the binary VW model, or "*initial regressor*" in VW terminology.
 This is the model parameterization.
-The second component is set of parameters used by VW.
-This includes things like link function, prediction ranges, skip grams, namespace interactions, regularization, etc.  To see descriptions of these parameters, see the [VW wiki](https://github.com/JohnLangford/vowpal_wabbit/wiki) or run:
+The second component is the set of parameters used by VW.
+This includes things like the link function, prediction ranges, skip grams, namespace interactions, regularization, etc.  To see descriptions of these parameters, see the [VW wiki](https://github.com/JohnLangford/vowpal_wabbit/wiki) or run: